Glasgow, Bothwell, Hamilton and Coatbridge Railway: Hamilton and Bothwell

 The boom in coal and iron in the Monklands was massive, but as years passed, the best seams began to be worked out, and discoveries were made further south; the general area around Hamilton was found to be especially fruitful, and once again the Caledonian Railway found itself well placed to handle the traffic: it already had a line to Hamilton, and branches from that line and from Motherwell gave access to many pits; the smelting and other finishing activities still took place in the Monklands, so that much mineral traffic went to that area from the pits around Hamilton.

 The Caledonian Railway had a monopoly of this lucrative traffic, but further pits were opening, and the Caledonian had priorities elsewhere.
 At the same time the pit owners resented the monopoly of the Caledonian over the pits that were connected.

 A new railway proposed

 The North British Railway responded to the situation by trying to obtain parliamentary authorisation, but this was refused in both the 1872 and 1873 parliamentary sessions.
-In the following year the industrialists promoted a line themselves, and the Glasgow, Bothwell, Hamilton and Coatbridge Railway was incorporated on 16 July 1874.
+In the following year the industrialists promoted a line themselves, and the Glasgow, Bothwell, Hamilton and Coatbridge Railway was incorporated on 16 July 1874 by the Glasgow, Bothwell, Hamilton, and Coatbridge Railway Act 1874 (37 & 38 Vict. c. cxlviii).
 It was to build a 12-mile (19 km) line from Shettleston on the North British Railway's Coatbridge line, to Hamilton, and a 3-mile (5 km) branch from Whifflet (actually from the Rosehall branch near Whifflet) to Bothwell Junction on the Hamilton line.
 The authorised capital was £500,000.

 The Whifflet section of the line enabled the carriage of iron ore and coal to the ironworks at Coatbridge; the main line to Shettleston led to Glasgow.